Wouze/video_pixlator/README.md

 ## 🔥 Solo Project 🔥
-This project was developed independently, focusing on image video manipulation using .
+This project was developed independently, focusing on image video manipulation using Python.

 ## 🌟 Key Features 🌟